tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![covariance.png](Images/covariance.png)

-* To compute the value of Beta, we divide the covariance over the variance.
+* To compute the value of beta, we divide the covariance over the variance.

   ![beta_value](Images/beta_value.png)

-* In this case, since Beta is greater than `1`, we may conclude that the Amazon stock is more volatile than the market; despite we may have a higher risk, we would have a return of 133% over the typical market return.
+* In this case, since beta is greater than `1`, we may conclude that the Amazon stock is more volatile than the market; although we may have a higher risk, we would have a return of 133% over the typical market return.

 * A good practice is to plot the progression of beta values for a stock over time using rolling windows to see its historical volatility relative to the market.

   ![rolling-beta.png](Images/rolling-beta.png)

-* Beta and correlation seem to be similar since both metrics contrast two variables, however there is a difference between beta and correlation.
+* Beta and correlation seem to be similar since both metrics contrast two variables, however, there is a difference between beta and correlation.

 * Beta measures the impact of one variable on another variable.
 Correlations measure the possible frequency of similar directional movements without consideration for cause and effect.